 Manufacturer: Vetreria Artistica Barovier & C.. since 1939 named Barovier & Toso. – attributed.

-Other versions: probably made in several colours.
-The lampshade of this table lamp is not original.
+Other versions: This twisted Murano bubble glass table lamp exists in all probability in several colours and sizes.
+The lampshade of this swirl table lamp is not original.

 Barovier & Toso

 Barovier & Toso has a long history dating back to Jacobello Barovier in 1295.
 It is one of the oldest family companies on the planet.

 Angelo Barovier, some 200 years later in 1450, designed the famous “Barovier wedding cup”.
 Which is now conserved in the Murano museum on the island.
 It is perhaps the most precious object of the Renaissance glass master-pieces.

 In 1878 the first Barovier company was born: Fratelli Barovier (Brothers Barovier).
 Later it changed into Artisti Barovier (Barovier Artists).

 After the First World War in 1920, the furnace was renovated and renamed into Vetreria Artistica Barovier & Co.
 1920 was the year in which Ercole Barovier began his career as entrepreneur and designer.